3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 - Copy the firmware onto a Micro SD card
 - SHUTDOWN the printer
+- Remove the botton cover of the printer to access the mainboard
+- Locate the SD card slot on the board
 - Insert the sd card into the reader until it clicks in
+- If you want to be safe you can remove the EMMC chip from the printer to stop the Pi from booting
 - Power on the printer
 - Wait 20-30 seconds, longer if you wish
 - Power off the printer & remove the SD card
+- replace the EMMC if you removed it
 - Power the printer back on
 - Go to the `Machine` tab & check your MCU firmware is now the same number as the other two
+- If yes replace the bottom cover
 - You're all done.
 WELL DONE!!

 Your `Machine` tab should now look like this!